nirajtamang1/nirajtamang1/README.md

-# 💫 About Me:
+# Hi there!

+I'm a **Computer Science graduate** with a passion for developing innovative software solutions that solve real-world problems.
+With a solid foundation in **web development** and **artificial intelligence**, I thrive in creating applications that are both **user-friendly** and powered by intelligent algorithms.

+## My Skills:
+- **Languages:** JavaScript, Python, Java, PHP
+- **Web Development:** React.js, Node.js, Express.js
+- **AI/ML:** OpenAI GPT
+- **Databases:** MySQL, MongoDB
+- **Tools & Platforms:** Docker, AWS, Git

+## What I'm Working On:
+- **Building an AI-driven job portal** that streamlines the hiring process by matching job seekers with job openings.
+- **Developing an interview platform** that utilizes OpenAI's GPT to conduct interviews and provide detailed feedback to candidates.

+## My Interests:
+- **Exploring the latest trends** in AI and machine learning.
+- **Building efficient and scalable** web applications.
+- **Contributing to open-source projects** that make a positive impact.

+## Let's Connect!
-Hi there!
-I'm a Computer Science graduate with a passion for developing innovative software solutions that solve real-world problems.
-With a solid foundation in web development and artificial intelligence, I thrive in creating applications that are both user-friendly and powered by intelligent algorithms.<br><br>My Skills:<br>Languages: JavaScript, Python, Java, PHP<br>Web Development: React.js,Node.js, Express.js<br>AI/ML: OpenAI GPT<br>Databases: MySQL, MongoDB<br>Tools & Platforms: Docker, AWS, Git<br>What I'm Working On:<br>Building an AI-driven job portal that streamlines the hiring process by matching job seekers with job openings.<br>Developing an interview platform that utilizes OpenAI's GPT to conduct interviews and provide detailed feedback to candidates.<br>My Interests:<br>Exploring the latest trends in AI and machine learning.<br>Building efficient and scalable web applications.<br>Contributing to open-source projects that make a positive impact.<br>Let's Connect!<br>Feel free to check out my repositories and don't hesitate to reach out if you want to collaborate or discuss ideas.
-I'm always open to learning and sharing knowledge with others in the tech community!<br><br>
+Feel free to check out my repositories and don't hesitate to reach out if you want to collaborate or discuss ideas.
+I'm always open to learning and sharing knowledge with others in the tech community!

 ## 🌐 Socials: